 - 1. Apply knowledge of computer science and mathematics to design computing systems and to solve a variety of problems.
-100.00% - 2.
-Analyze a problem and identify and define the computing requirements appropriate to its solution. (not assessed) - 3.
-Design, implement, and evaluate software solutions that satisfy problem requirements.
-81.69% - 4.
+81.48% - 2.
+Analyze a problem and identify and define the computing requirements appropriate to its solution.
+54.55% (wasn't assessed in the last round of 4-year review) - Design, implement, and evaluate software solutions that satisfy problem requirements.
+89.78% - 4.
 Collaborate effectively in teams. (not assessed) - 5.
-Communicate technical contents effectively in both written and spoken formats.
-85.71% The discipline has consistently achieved its target of 80% or higher on all CSCI PLOs that have been assessed over the past 3 years.
+Communicate technical contents effectively in both written and spoken formats. (not assessed)

+The discipline has achieved two of the three measured PLOS against its target of 80% or higher on all CSCI PLOs that were assessed over the past 3 years.

 As of Fall 2018, all course level SLOs have been reviewed, updated as needed, and mapped to their corresponding PLOs.
-The discipline faculty members are now using the SLOCloud tool to submit SLO & PLO results.
-At the last department meeting of the spring 2018 term discipline faculty members met to discuss the SLO & PLO assessment results.
+The discipline faculty members have been using the SLOCloud tool to submit SLO & PLO results.
+On the on-going basis, the discipline faculty members meet to discuss the SLO & PLO assessment results during departmental meeting.